Londonist is about London and everything that happens in it.

 - We also produce a weekly podcast about London, Londonist Out Loud.

-- If you’re interested in advertising on Londonist, see our options here.
+- If you’re interested in advertising on Londonist, please visit our media website

 We review a lot of stuff on Londonist, from theatre productions to books about London, to new restaurants.
 In an ideal world, we’d choose all our targets independently and review everything anonymously.
 Indeed, we often do.
 However, we also rely partly on tip-offs from the venues, and PR companies representing them.
 In some cases, such as restaurant reviews, this can lead to a situation where the venue is aware that we are there to review them.
 Hence, our experience may differ from that of the typical customer.
 From 1 March 2011, we’ve been declaring such arrangements at the bottom of relevant posts, in an effort towards full disclosure.
 We also mark other potential conflicts of interest (such as family member involvement) in a similar way.
 Regardless of how we receive access to a venue, we strive to make all reviews as fair as possible, and not swallow the PR company’s line (unless we think they’ve got it right).

-When we carry advertising content in our editorial stream it is labelled as ‘sponsored by’, or ‘in partnership with’, has author name ‘sponsor’, and any associated Tweets or Facebook posts carry the label ‘(sponsor)’.
-After an initial trial period, in which we tried various approaches, we now avoid blatant SEO-style advertising and material from ‘content farms’ and work with advertisers to make sponsored content of genuine interest to a London audience.
+When we carry advertising content in our editorial stream it is labelled as ‘sponsored by’, has author name ‘sponsor’, and any associated Tweets or Facebook posts carry the label ‘(spon)’.
+We avoid blatant SEO-style advertising and material from ‘content farms’ and work with advertisers to make sponsored content of genuine interest to a London audience.
 We do not accept guest posts.